sinaru/Procyon/README.md

 `examples/notes-app`[examples/notes-app] to understand how routes are maps to the controllers in the application.

 ## API resource

+A Pyocyon-based data model will expect several API endpoints to manage the data it represents.

 Suppose you have a resource called 'note' that you want to store and update in a persistent storage such as database table.
 The API resource for note should have following end points and respond in JSON.